secretstartups/handbook/content/handbook/product/ux/ux-showcase.md

 ---
 title: UX Showcase
 description: >-
-  The UX Showcase is a recurring meeting that allows each stage group to share their UX work.
+  The UX Showcase is a recurring meeting for UX team members to share and discuss their work.
 ---

 ## About UX Showcase

-The UX Showcase is a recurring meeting that allows each stage group to share their UX work.
+The UX Showcase is a recurring meeting for UX team members to share and discuss their work.
 This includes past, current, or future work, and covers Product Design, UX Research, and Technical Writing.
 All showcases are recorded and made available on [GitLab Unfiltered](https://www.youtube.com/playlist?list=PL05JrBw4t0Kq89nFXtkVviaIfYQPptwJz) for Product, UX, Engineering, and Leadership to watch at their convenience.

 ### Purpose

-- Increase awareness of the value delivered through UX by highlighting business and customer value
+- Increase awareness of the value delivered through UX by highlighting business, product, and user outcomes
 - Increase visibility into findings, opportunities, solutions
-- Increase exposure of stage group UX activities to the broader organization
+- Increase exposure of UX activities to the broader organization
-- Increase synchronous discussion immediately following the topic shared or asynchronously after the UX Showcase
+- Increase work quality by promoting cross-stage collaboration in the meeting and after it

 ### Audience

-- Stage Group Product Designer, Researcher, and/or Technical Writer (Presenter)
+- Product designer, researcher, and/or technical writer (speaker)
+- UX department
-- Product
+- Product division
-- Engineering
+- Engineering division
-- Relevant Leadership (VP of UX, VP of Development, CEO, VP of Product)
+- Relevant leadership (VP of UX, VP of Development, VP of Product, E-Group)

 ### Schedule

-UX Showcases are scheduled every two weeks.
-They are 60 minutes long to allow up to three team members to share for 15 minutes, plus 5 minutes of discussion time from the UX Department.
+Showcases are scheduled every two weeks.
+They are 60 minutes long to allow up to three team members to share for 15 minutes, plus 5 minutes of discussion time with the attendees.

 - To be inclusive of our distributed team, we alternate the meeting start time every other occurrence to be either Americas/LAC/EMEA friendly or APAC friendly.
 - Each showcase is hosted by a Product Design Manager.
     - Due to time zone restrictions for managers, the APAC UX Showcase is hosted by another Product Designer, Technical Writer or UX researcher.
-- Product Designers are assigned presentation dates based on a randomly generated rotation:
+- Product Designers are assigned dates based on a randomly generated rotation:
-    - We ensure each designer has the opportunity to present twice a year.
+    - We ensure each designer has the opportunity to share twice a year.
-    - Gaps are left throughout the schedule for additional presenters.
+    - Gaps are left throughout the schedule for additional speakers.
-- Anyone can sign up to share in a UX Showcase.
-Coordinate with the host to claim an available spot.
+- Anyone can sign up to share and discuss their work.
+Coordinate with the host to claim an available slot.
-- Each person who shares is expected to fill out the agenda (attached to the meeting invite) for that week prior to presenting.
+- Each person who shares is expected to fill out the agenda (attached to the meeting invite) for that week prior to speaking.
-- It is the responsibility of the host to know when they are scheduled to host and the responsibility of the presenter to know when they are scheduled to present.
-To help, a slack reminder has been set up in the `#ux` channel to review the showcase schedule.
+- It is the responsibility of the host to know when they are scheduled to host and the responsibility of the speaker to know when they are scheduled to share.
+To help, a Slack reminder has been set up in the `#ux` channel to review the schedule.

-If a Product Designer can't present on the assigned date, it's their responsibility to make a trade.
+If a speaker can't share on their assigned date, it's their responsibility to make a trade.
 To make a trade:

-- announce in Slack (`#ux` channel) and during the UX Weekly call that you'd like to trade
+- Announce in the `#ux` channel and during the UX weekly call that you'd like to trade.
-- after you identify a trade, make an MR to update the schedule
+- After you identify a trade, make an MR to update the schedule.
-- ask your Product Design Manager to review and merge.
+- Ask your Product Design Manager to review and merge.

 {{% include "includes/ux-showcase-schedule.md" %}}